rezarajan/sdc-path-planning/docs/Model Documentation.md

 The vehicle speed is managed by the `getTargetVelocity` function, such that the generated path (spline) meets the acceleration and jerk requirements.

 #### *4. Car does not have collisions.*
-Barring the edge case described [above](#1-the-car-is-able-to-drive-at-least-432-miles-without-incident), the car avoids collisions by managing speed and switching to lanes which avoid collisions.
+Barring the edge case described [above](#1-the-car-is-able-to-drive-at-least-432-miles-without-incident), the car avoids collisions by managing speed and switching lanes only when conditions permit.
 This is done by using the `collisionCost` cost function, which assigns very high costs for trajectories which result in collisions.

 #### *5. The car stays in its lane, except for the time between changing lanes.*
 The car does not spend more than 3 seconds during a lane transition, and stays within the lane when keeping lanes (right hand side of the road only).
 Lane changes are based on the `laneChangeCost`, `laneOccupancyCost` and `centerDeviationCost` cost functions, which state that staying in the center lane is preferred, unless either of the other lanes are clear and have higher speed limits.